-This window is used for retrieving the names of groups, users, or containers from an LDAP domain so that a filtering profile can be assigned.
+This window is used for retrieving the names of workstations, users, groups, or containers from an LDAP domain so that a filtering profile can be assigned to each node.

 NOTES: If the "Use Dynamic Group" option was specified in the Group tab of Domain Details, "Dynamic Group Enabled" displays towards the bottom left of this window.